Aries RFC 0036: Issue Credential Protocol 1.0¶

 Description of fields:

-• For Indy, the attachment includes a nonce and key correctness proof to facilitate integrity checks.
-It is a base64url-encoded version of the data returned from indy_issuer_create_credential_offer().
+-- an array of attachments that further define the credential being offered.
+This might be used to clarify which formats or format versions will be issued.- For Indy, the attachment includes a nonce and key correctness proof to facilitate integrity checks.
+It is a base64url-encoded version of the data returned from

-The Issuer may add a ~payment-request decorator to this message to convey the need for payment before issuance.
+decorator to this message to convey the need for payment before issuance.
 See the payment section below for more details.

-It is possible for an Issuer to add a ~timing.expires_time decorator to this message to convey the idea that the offer will expire at a particular point in the future.
-Such behavior is not a special part of this protocol, and support for it is not a requirement of conforming implementations; the ~timing decorator is simply a general possibility for any DIDComm message.
-We mention it here just to note that the protocol can be enriched in composable ways.
+decorator to this message to convey the idea that the offer will expire at a particular point in the future.
+Such behavior is not a special part of this protocol, and support for it is not a requirement of conforming implementations; the ~timing

-Request Credential
+Request Credential¶

 This is a message sent by the potential Holder to the Issuer, to request the issuance of a credential.
 Where circumstances do not require a preceding Offer Credential message (e.g., there is no cost to issuance that the Issuer needs to explain in advance, and there is no need for cryptographic negotiation), this message initiates the protocol.
 In Hyperledger Indy, this message can only be sent in response to an Offer Credential message.